 Greek salad is a must have for Greeks with almost every meal.
 Choriatiki are made of tomatoes, olives, cucumber and a large piece of feta cheese and served undressed.
 Dressing is left at person’s choice hence all restaurants serve vinegar, salt, pepper and olive oil with the salad.
 With the tradition of being a starter, Greek salad can also be a great side dish.

 Recipe > Bon Appetit Greek Salad

-Gyros are comparatively less pricey and so yummy!
+Gyros are an economical meal choice and so yummy!
 When the meat is roasted vertically and turning on the spit it is known as Gyro.
 Wait, it is not done yet.
-Slices of gyro then placed in pita with various taste enhancer including sauce, onions, lettuce, tomatoes and potato chips.
+Slices of gyro are then placed in pita with various taste enhancers including sauce, onions, lettuce, tomatoes and potato chips.

 . . .